brodieG/ggbg/DEVNOTES.md

 conform?
 Seemingly no, both stack and dodge appear to operate purely by modifying `xmin/xmax/ymin/ymax`.

 So basically, we require a `y` value.
-We don't care
+If `ymax/min` values exist we over-write them with the adjustments, so height values will probably stop working?

 ## Ggplot Doc Issues